-The types of uncertainty which can affect the results from the economic model are typically divided into three broad areas:
+The types of uncertainty which can affect the results from the economic model are typically divided into two broad areas:

-- Structural uncertainty which includes structural and methodological uncertainty due to the analytical methods chosen to perform the evaluation; - Parameter uncertainty which includes data uncertainty due to variability in sample data or from uncertainty ranges chosen for non-sample data and uncertainty relating to the variability between patients (heterogeneity) and the generalisability of the study results to other populations and/or other contexts; and - Stochastic uncertainty which includes the random variability in outcomes between identical patients.
+- Structural uncertainty which includes structural and methodological uncertainty relating to the model; and - Parameter uncertainty which includes data uncertainty due to variability in data and/or data sources, and the generalisability of the study results to other populations and/or other contexts.

-A summary of appropriate methods to address structural and parameter uncertainty is presented in Table 8.
+A summary of appropriate methods to address structural and parameter uncertainty is presented in Table 7.